 Bart Lawson Scholarship

-This $4,000 award provides four credits of coursework towards the Senior Project or Independent Study to students pursuing a Bachelor of Science in Leadership and Management Studies, a Bachelor of Science in Healthcare Management, or a Bachelor of Arts in Social Sciences with concentrations in Economics or International Studies, who are interested in working on a project aimed at enhancing the quality of life of the Grenadian people.
+This $4,000 award provides four credits of course work towards the senior project or independent study for students pursuing a Bachelor of Science in Leadership and Management Studies, a Bachelor of Science in Healthcare Management, or a Bachelor of Arts in Social Sciences with concentrations in Economics or International Studies, who are interested in working on a project aimed at enhancing the quality of life of the Grenadian people.
 Recipients who visit Grenada to work on their projects also receive reimbursement for travel expenses.

 George Sideris Award